 The woman was assessed by ambulance staff but was not transported to hospital.

 "A couple of others came out on the street when it happened so I yelled to them to call 111.
 The ambulance got here really quickly then two police cars with four officers came."

 A Police spokeswoman said police located the car when they arrived but the driver had fled.

 She said police had an idea of who the driver was and were currently locating him.
 She confirmed the driver was a young man.

-Police cars were involved in a pursuit in Mt Eden and the police's Eagle helicopter was seen in the air over the suburb about 9pm.
+The police's Eagle helicopter was seen in the air in the Mt Eden, Morningside and Western Springs about 9pm.

-The Police spokeswoman confirmed police were chasing a person who had fled from police, but she was unsure if it was the alleged hit-and-run driver.
+The Police spokeswoman was unsure if the helicopter was being used to search for the alleged hit-and-run driver.

 The hit-and-run car has been impounded.